 It took me only 20 minutes to get back to sea level.
 On the last two switchbacks, I learned why trucks go out of control in the mountains: my brake shoes melted.
 I could barely slow down enough on the hairpins to lean sharply into the curves, the metal brake bodies squealing on the rims all the way.

 Sobered and shaking, I pedaled back across town to the Velosolex shop.
 The owner must have had a good laugh with his family that night, but he did not show me anything but courtesy.
 He smiled and patiently replaced the brakes.
 He also cleaned the rims and sold me some spare shoes.

-The next week, I rode 140 km to Cannes, following the rocky coastline on Departmental Route No. 98.
+The next weekend, I rode 140 km to Cannes, following the rocky coastline on Departmental Route No. 98.
 It was one steep climb after another with exhilarating descents rewarding every climb.
 Wiser now, I remembered not to overuse my brakes.